Introduction to Web development Interview Questions and Answers

 <meta charset = “UTF-8”>

 2. Does HTML5 provide a drag and drop facility?
 How do you set an element as draggable?

 To set an image as draggable, initialize the draggable attribute with true

 Let us move to the next Web development interview questions.

 3. How does CSS3 differ from CSS?

-CSS3 is a most recent version of CSS.
+CSS3 is the most recent version of CSS.
 It has introduced a bunch of new tags to give a better user experience.
 Some new features of CSS3 are rounded corners, animation, custom layout, and media queries.

 4. What are the transitions in CSS3?

 This is the basic Web Development Interview Questions that are asked in an interview.
-CSS3 transitions help to create the easy and fast animation effect.
+CSS3 transitions help to create an easy and fast animation effect.
 They not only give us control to change the value of a property but also let it proceed slowly for a given duration.